Pavin Smith Player Props: Diamondbacks vs. Rockies

 - The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.20 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.23 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to give up 74 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Rockies pitchers combine to give up the fifth-most home runs in baseball (75 total, 1.3 per game).

-- Lamet will make his first start of the season for the Rockies.
+- The Rockies are sending Anderson (0-0) out to make his fourth start of the season.
+He is 0-0 with a 1.31 ERA and 10 strikeouts in 20 2/3 innings pitched.

+- The right-hander's last time out came on Sunday against the New York Mets, when he threw five innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.